-During recent decades, there has been a large raise of interest in multifractal analyses especially in the study of hydrological processes, particularly in rainfall modelling.
-In fact, the multifractal framework provides parsimonious models to study the variability of several natural processes in geosciences, such as rainfall.
+During recent decades, there has been a growing interest in multifractal analyses especially for the study of hydrological processes, particularly in rainfall modelling.
+Indeed, the multifractal framework provides parsimonious models to study the variability of several natural processes in geosciences, such as rainfall.
 Models following this approach require the scaling of the sample moments of different orders q, which is used in model identification and fitting.
 A common problem with the application of multifractal models, which in some cases may have led to incorrect results, is their disconnection from stochastic methodology and reasoning, and the (unstated) naïve consideration that statistical estimates represent the true properties of a process.

-Using theoretical reasoning and Monte Carlo simulations we find that the reliability of multifractal methods that use high order moments (> 3) is questionable.
+Using theoretical reasoning and Monte Carlo simulations we find that the reliability of multifractal methods which use high order moments (> 3) is questionable.
 In particular, we highlight the problems in inference from time series of geophysical processes.
-The classical statistical approaches, often used in geophysical modelling, are based

-- 15 upon several simplifying assumptions, tacit or explicit, such as independence in time and exponential distribution tails, which are invalidated in natural processes.
+The classical statistical approaches, often used in geophysical modelling, are based upon several simplifying assumptions, tacit or explicit, such as independence in time and exponential distribution tails, which are invalidated in natural processes.
 Indeed, the study of natural processes reveals scaling behaviours in state (departure from exponential distribution tails) and in time (departure from independence).
-While the multifractal models are based on these scaling behaviours per se, they failed to explore their - 20 statistical consequences with respect to the implied dramatic increase of uncertainty.
-The following list briefly summarizes the main findings of our analyses. - As natural processes are characterized by dependence in time, while classical statistics typically assumes independence, much larger samples are required in order to obtain estimates of similar reliability with classical statistics. - Estimators of high moments whose distribution ranges over several orders of magnitude cannot support inference about a natural behaviour nor fitting of models.
+While the multifractal models are based on these scaling behaviours per se, they may have failed to explore their statistical consequences with respect to the implied dramatic increase of uncertainty.

+The following list briefly summarizes the main findings of our analyses.

+- As natural processes are characterized by dependence in time, while classical statistics typically assumes independence, much larger samples are required in order to obtain estimates of similar reliability with classical statistics. - Estimators of high moments whose distribution ranges over several orders of magnitude cannot support inference about a natural behaviour nor fitting of models. - The most probable value of sample high moments (the mode) can strongly differ (by orders of magnitude) from its expected value (i.e. the true value), thus making the statistical estimate problematic even in the case of unbiasedness.

-- The most probable value of sample high moments (the mode) can strongly differ (by orders of magnitude) from its expected value (i.e. the true value), thus making the statistical estimate problematic even in the case of unbiasedness. - The calculation of numerical values of high order moments is misleading as the theoretical moments may tend to infinity for high orders, while the sample estimates are always finite.
-Even smaller order moments can be very uncertain.
+- The calculation of numerical values of high order moments is misleading as the theoretical moments may tend to infinity for high orders, while the sample estimates are always finite.
+Even smaller order moments can be very uncertain. - Even if the generated process is multifractal, the sample estimates of the q moments from a unique sample can provide misleading results.